gitKrystan/2025-emberfest/slides.md

 # Patching State

 <MacWindow title="apps/emberjs/app/components/todo-app/todo-item.gts" class="mb-4 max-w-2xl">
-<<< @/apps/emberjs/app/components/todo-app/todo-item.gts gts {186-192|186-192,199-203|194-198}{maxHeight: '300px'}
+<<< @/apps/emberjs/app/components/todo-app/todo-item.gts gts {186-192,199-203|186-192,199-203|194-198}{maxHeight: '300px'}
 </MacWindow>

 <v-clicks at=1>

-- Our `patchTodoToggle` method
+- Our `patchTodoToggle` action
 - Patch the cached filter query documents manually

 </v-clicks>

 <!--
-There's one other interesting bit to our CompletedForm component.
+* There's one other interesting bit to our `patchTodoToggle` action.

 Because we've already made requests for completed and active todos, our store has cached documents for both.

 But WarpDrive can't predict that just because a Todo's `completed` attribute changed, it should move between those two lists.

-So, we have to patch the cached documents manually. * -->
+* So, we have to patch the cached documents manually.

+NOTE that Cache patching is _not a requirement_ of optimistic updates.
+It's required because we're updating the `completed` attribute used in the query filter.
+-->

 ---